 The diameter of the Evelon Hughes ELE101 is 49 millimetres, and it is 11 millimetres thick.
 This timepiece weighs 73 grams (2.57 ounces).

-A stainless-steel case is matched to a gray dial which sits beneath a scratch-resistant mineral crystal.
+A stainless-steel case is matched to a gray dial, which sits beneath a scratch-resistant mineral crystal.
 Silver studs mark the hours, and luminous paint is applied to each of the watch’s hands.
-Arabic numbering designates the hours and minute.
+Arabic numbering designates the hour and minute.
 A tiny round window, situated at the three o’clock position, allows a view of the date.

 Evelon fitted a (Seiko) Hattori PC32A quartz movement into this timepiece.
 The watch’s case back, which is composed of stainless steel, screws into place and assists in providing a water resistance of 5ATM.

 Although my timepiece came equipped with a gray leather strap and dial, a variety of colors are available.